Call Transcription

 Go to Settings and find the Transcription section.
 Toggle the global switch to enable transcription for your organization.

-Even when enabled globally, individual staff members can opt out through their own preferences (see below).
+Even when enabled globally, individual users can opt out through their own preferences.

-Go to Preferences to control whether your calls are transcribed.
+Go to Preferences (or Settings on mobile) to control whether your calls are transcribed.
 If you turn transcription off, your calls will not be transcribed regardless of the global setting.

 You might want to disable transcription if:

-- Your device is older and transcription slows it down
+- Your device is slower and transcription affects performance

 - You prefer to write notes manually